Ivanova contact join-semilattices are not finitely axiomatizable

-As we pointed out in \cite{cs}, we do not need the Axiom of choice in order to prove the equivalence of (1) - (3) in Theorem \ref{thmb}.
-However, we needed the Stone Representation Theorem, which is equivalent to the Prime Ideal Theorem \cite[Form 14]{HR}, in order to get the equivalence with (4).
-In the next proposition we point out that the equivalence of (1) and (4) is indeed equivalent to the Prime Ideal Theorem.
+As we pointed out in \cite{cs}, we do not need the axiom of choice in order to prove the equivalences of (1) - (3) in Theorems \ref{thmb} and \ref{thm}.
+However, in both proofs we needed the Stone Representation Theorem, which is equivalent to the Prime Ideal Theorem \cite[Form 14]{HR}, in order to get the equivalence with (4).
+In the next proposition we point out that in both cases the equivalence of (1) and (4) is indeed equivalent to the Prime Ideal Theorem.